-School growth plans are integral components of Nisga'a School District 92 planning and reporting for enhancing student learning.
+School improvement planning and reporting are integral components of School District 92 (Nisga'a) planning and reporting for improving student learning.

-- 1. All school growth plans must satisfy the requirements outlined by the Superintendent. - 2.
-The principal must ensure that school growth plans, and results reports are prepared in collaboration with staff, the Parents' Advisory Council, and, where appropriate, students. - 3.
-School growth plans inclusive of results achieved, are to be updated and submitted in written form to the Superintendent annually. - 4.
-School growth plans and results will be shared with the Board (and the Ministry) as part as the annual Framework for Enhancing Student Learning update. - 5.
-School growth plans must be communicated to the parents of students attending that school annually and will be posted on the school district website.
+- 1. All school improvement plans must satisfy the requirements outlined by the Superintendent. - 2.
+The principal must ensure that school improvement plans, and results reports are prepared in collaboration with staff, the Parents' Advisory Council, and, where appropriate, students. - 3.
+School improvement plans inclusive of results achieved, are to be updated and submitted in written form to the Superintendent annually. - 4.
+School improvement plans, and results will be shared with the Board as part as the annual strategic planning update. - 5.
+School improvement plans must be made communicated to the parents of students attending that school annually and will be posted on the school district website.

-Reference: Sections 7, 8, 8.3, 20, 22, 65, 85 School Act
+Reference: Sections 7, 8, 8.3, 20, 22, 65, 85 School Act School Regulation 265/89